El Sistema Residency

 King Music Residency: Building and Connecting Communities Through Music

-King is excited to host its sixth annual El Sistema Residency, in which talented musicians from King’s Middle and Upper Schools collaborate in intensive music workshops with visiting students of various El Sistema USA programs, including Stamford’s own Project Music.
+King is excited to host an annual El Sistema Residency, in which talented musicians from King’s Middle and Upper Schools collaborate in intensive music workshops with visiting students of various El Sistema USA programs, including Stamford’s own Project Music.
 The overarching focus of the residency is to inspire a connection between communities of different socioeconomic backgrounds, using the music ensemble as the vehicle through which to inspire deeper communication.

 Collective Composition is an opportunity for people to come together and creatively explore and express their stories, ideas and emotions through music.
 Collective Composition emphasizes the creation and performance of music as a process that all people can access, and offers shared experiences through which individuals, communities, and culture may strengthen and expand.
 Led by Dan Trahey, Artistic Director of the Baltimore Symphony’s OrchKids, students will use themes inspired by the mash-up concept to create their own original compositions.